4ydx/gltext/README.md

 ### Dependencies

-This packages uses [freetype-go](https://code.google.com/p/freetype-go) which is licensed under GPLv2 e FTL licenses.
+This packages uses [freetype-go](https://code.google.com/p/freetype-go) which is licensed under GPLv2 and FTL licenses.
 You can choose which one is a better fit for your use case but FTL requires you to give some form of credit to Freetype.org

 You can read the [GPLv2](https://code.google.com/p/freetype-go/source/browse/licenses/gpl.txt)